cds-ruc/SALI/README.md

 Note that for additional features, we have introduced additional flags in GRE_SALI:

-- Enable Lookup Skewed Workload:
+- Enable skewed workload for lookup:

 ```bash
 --sample_distribution=zipf
 ```

-- Enable Insert Skewed Workload:
+- Enable skewed workload for insert:

 ```bash
 --hot_write=1
 ```

-Other test configurations, such as workloads and datasets, are left to your discretion for evaluation.
+Other configurations, such as workloads and datasets, are left to your discretion for evaluation.
 For more details on these configurations, please refer to [GRE](https://github.com/YunWorkshop/GRE_SALI).

 ## Acknowledgements